Intel-Media-SDK/MediaSDK/doc/tutorials/mediasdk-tutorials-cmd-reference.md

 | input-file | Optional argument.
 Sets incoming input file containing uncompressed video.
 If file will not be specified, tutorial will work in the performance mode: input will be simulated by producing empty input frames filled with some color |
 | output-file | Optional argument.
 Sets raw H.264 video file to write output data.
 If file will not be specified, tutorial will work in the performance mode: it will process data, but will not produce any output. |

-## simple_3_encode_vmem
+## simple_3_encode_hevc10
-**simple_encode_vmem *[-sw | -hw | -auto] -g WxH -b bitrate -f framerate [ input-file ] [ output-file ]***
+**simple_3_encode_hevc10 *[-sw | -hw | -auto] -g WxH -b bitrate -f framerate [ input-file ] [ output-file ]***
-Tutorial demonstrates how to encode given YUV video stream (input-file) in H.264 format.
-If output-file was specified, encoded bitstream will be written into it.
+Tutorial demonstrates how to encode given p010 YUV video stream (input-file) in H.265 format.
+If output-file is specified, encoded bitstream will be written into it.
 If the input-file and output-file are omitted, tutorial can be used to estimate constructed pipeline’s performance (to some degree).
-Encoder is configured to receive input data from video memory.
+Encoder is configured to receive input  data from system memory.

 | Option | Description |
 | ------:| -----------:|